 The nerve to quadratus femoris appears from ventral sections of ventral rami of L4, L5; S1 of sacral plexus.
 It enters the thigh via the greater sciatic foramen below the piriformis and runs downward deep to sciatic nerve.
-It runs downwards deep to the tendon of obturator internus and 2 gemelli and provides inferior gemellus and quadratus femoris.
-It also provides an articular twig to the hip joint.
+It runs downwards deep to the tendon of obturator internus and 2 gemelli and supplies inferior gemellus and quadratus femoris.
+It also supplies an articular twig to the hip joint.

 The pudendal nerve originates from ventral sections of the ventral rami of S2, S3, S4 of sacral plexus.
 It enters the gluteal region just to leave it.
 It enters the gluteal region via the greater sciatic foramen below the piriformis.
 It crosses the dorsal aspect of apex of the sacrospinous ligament medial to internal pudendal vessels and leaves the gluteal region by going through the lesser sciatic foramen to goes into the pudendal canal.

 The nerve to obturator internus appears from ventral sections of the ventral rami of L5; S1, S2 of sacral plexus.
 It enters the gluteal region via greater sciatic foramen below the piriformis.
 It crosses the dorsal aspect of ischial spine lateral to internal pudendal vessels and after that enters forward via the lesser sciatic foramen deep to the fascia covering the obturator internus.
 It supplies obturator internus and gemellus superior.

 Perforating Cutaneous Nerve

 The perforating cutaneous nerve originates from the sacral plexus (S2, S3).
 It pierces the lower part of sacrotuberous ligament and after that winds around the lower border of gluteus maximus to supplies the skin of the posteroinferior quadrant of the gluteal region.